U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Susan Slyomovics (University of California, Los Angeles)

-Sut Jhally (Emeritus, University of Massachusetts Amherst)
+Sut Jhally (University of Massachusetts Amherst)

 Terri Ginsberg (Rutgers University)

-Thomas Volscho (College of Staten Island)
+Thomas Volscho (City University of New York College of Staten Island)

 Timothy Seidel (Eastern Mennonite University)

-Tom Alter (formerly, Texas State University)
+Tom Alter (former Texas State University)

 Tomomi Kinukawa (San Francisco State University)